 \subsection{Formulation}

-The generalized lambda distribution is a flexible probability distribution family.
-It is able to approximate most of the well-known parametric distributions \cite{Freimer1988,Karian2000}, \eg uniform, normal, Weibull and Student's distributions.
-The definition of a GLD relies on a parametrization of the \emph{quantile function} $Q(u)$, which is a non-decreasing function defined on $[0,1]$.
-In this paper, we consider the GLD of the Freimer-Kollia-Mudholkar-Lin family \cite{Freimer1988}, which is defined by
+The generalized lambda distribution (GLD) is a flexible probability distribution family.
+It is able to approximate most of the well-known parametric distributions \cite{Freimer1988,Karian2000}, \eg uniform, normal, Weibull, and Student's t distributions.
+The definition of a GLD relies on a parametrization of the \emph{quantile function} $Q(u)$, which is a nondecreasing function defined on $[0,1]$.
+In this paper, we consider the GLD of the Freimer--Kollia--Mudholkar--Lin family \cite{Freimer1988}, which is defined by